The Libertines: Reformation and Anthems for Doomed Youth (2014–2024)

 In June, the band also announced that the first single off the new album would be "Gunga Din", which they also debuted live at Best Kept Secret headline show, Hilvarenbeek On 26 June 2015, the Libertines were the surprise special guests on the Pyramid stage at Glastonbury 2015, and were joined by special guest Ed Harcourt.
 On 2 July 2015, the Libertines announced their 3rd album, named Anthems for Doomed Youth, to be released on 4 September 2015.
 The release date was later delayed by a week to accommodate the demand for their album launch events, "Somewhere Over the Railings".
 The album was released on 11 September 2015.

-The Libertines' Anthems for Doomed Youth UK arena tour in January 2016 was supported by Blossoms, the View, Sleaford Mods, the Enemy, Reverend & the Makers, the Sherlocks and Jack Jones of Trampolene.

-In 2017, the Libertines started off their concert at Prenton Park by allowing Labour Party leader and candidate for Prime Minister, Jeremy Corbyn to deliver a speech in the run up to the 2017 United Kingdom general election.
+The Libertines' Anthems for Doomed Youth UK arena tour in January 2016 was supported by Blossoms, The View, Sleaford Mods, the Enemy, Reverend and the Makers, The Sherlocks and Jack Jones of Trampolene.
+In 2017, the Libertines began their concert at Prenton Park by allowing Labour Party leader and candidate for Prime Minister, Jeremy Corbyn to deliver a speech in the run up to the 2017 United Kingdom general election.
 In 2019, the Libertines announced their "On the Road to the Wasteland" tour.
-The tour included a nine-date Christmas jaunt across the UK in December, along with shows in France, Germany, Luxembourg, Brussels and the Netherlands in October and November.
+The tour included a nine-date Christmas jaunt across the UK in December, along with shows in France, Germany, Luxembourg, Brussels, and the Netherlands in October and November.

+The Libertines opened The Glastonbury Festival in 2022 and celebrated the 20th anniversary of Up The Bracket's release with a deluxe edition featuring live and early recordings.
+On 13 October 2023 the band released their first single in eight years, as well as announcing that their new album, All Quiet on the Eastern Esplanade.
+To celebrate the announcement of the new album the band announced "The Albionay Tour", an intimate club tour that sold out in seconds.

+All Quiet On The Eastern Esplanade (2024–present)

+The Libertines released their fourth studio album, All Quiet On The Eastern Esplanade, on 5 April 2024.
+The album reached Number One on the UK album charts.
+The band’s only other time reaching peak position was in 2004, with their eponymous sophomore album, The Libertines.

+In support of the album, The Libertines embarked on a sold-out UK tour in late 2024.
+The tour featured a mix of new tracks from All Quiet on the Eastern Esplanade alongside fan favorites from their earlier work.
+The Libertines are set to continue touring with a series of European dates in early 2025.
+On 5 November 2024 The Libertines announced three major outdoor shows for summer 2025.
+The tour includes performances at Dreamland in Margate which is in East Kent, on 5 July, the historic Piece Hall in Halifax in West Yorkshire, on 8 August and Gunnersbury Park in London on 9 August.

+In June 2025, the band played a highly anticipated set on the iconic Pyramid Stage at Glastonbury Festival, marking a major highlight of their touring year.